 Like a cheerleader, you want the T5 II ANC to secure a win, but unfortunately, it stands as evidence that a proper fit trumps pretty much everything else.
-Unless you have historically easy-to-fit ears, the T5 II ANC might not work for you.
+The T5 II ANC might not work for you unless you have historically easy-to-fit ears.
 Anyone who has smaller ears should purchase this from a retailer with a forgiving return policy just in case.
 Battery life is low for true wireless earbuds these days too.
-For the person who the T5 II ANC fits, it’s a fun set of buds totally worth your money.
+For the person who the T5 II ANC fits, it’s a fun set of buds.

 What should you get instead of the Klipsch T5 II ANC?

 Perhaps the price of Klipsch’s earbuds doesn’t bother you, and you just want the best; in that case, spring for the Sony WF-1000XM4.
 The WF-1000XM4 offers a suite of different codecs, Sony’s own DSP, DSEE Extreme to upscale your low-quality audio files, and of course, you get Sony 360 Reality Audio.
 In addition, ANC performs admirably well.
-With the onboard EQ, you can adjust the frequency response to your liking.
-While comfort is more subjective than some of the other measures, by virtue of everyone’s individual anatomy, the WF-1000XM4 rated higher for comfort.
+By virtue of everyone’s individual anatomy, comfort is a subjective measurement, and still, the WF-1000XM4 rated higher for comfort.
 It’s a solid choice.

 Frequently asked questions about Klipsch T5 II ANC

-Technically, yes you can workout with the T5 II ANC, due to its sweat resistant IPX4 rating.
-Unfortunately, its large size, finnicky fit, and lack of stabilizers or wings makes it less than ideal for a lot of athletes.
+Technically, yes, you can work out with the T5 II ANC, due to its sweat-resistant IPX4 rating.
+Unfortunately, its large size, finicky fit, and lack of stabilizers or wings make it less than ideal for a lot of athletes.